Proof of the Wilf-Zeilberger Conjecture for Mixed Hypergeometric Terms: Holonomic Functions

 In order to define holonomicity in the case of several continuous and discrete variables, the concept of generating functions is employed.
 The reason is that Definition~\ref{DEF:holo1} cannot be literally translated to $\bF[\vk]\langle\Sk\rangle$, the shift analog of the Weyl algebra, since there Bernstein's inequality does not hold. \begin{define} For~$H(\vt,\vk)\in \bS$ we call the formal power series

-the \emph{generating function} of~$H$. \end{define} The definition requires to evaluate~$H$ at integer points $\vk\in\bN^n$; note that this is always possible by the construction of $\bS$ and the way how the rational functions are embedded into it, see Definition~\ref{DEF:equivalence}.
+the \emph{generating function} of~$H$. \end{define} The definition requires evaluating~$H$ at integer points $\vk\in\bN^n$; note that this is always possible by the construction of~$\bS$ and the way in which the rational functions are embedded into it, see Definition~\ref{DEF:RationalSequence}.

 \begin{define} An element $H(\vt,\vk)\in\bS$ is said to be \emph{holonomic} with respect to~$\vt$ and~$\vk$ if its generating function $G(\vt,\vz)$ is holonomic with respect to $\Wtz=\bF[\vt,\vz]\langle \Dt, \Dz\rangle$. \end{define} We recall the notion of \emph{diagonals} of formal power series, which will be useful for proving the following results about closure properties.
 For a formal power series